Our Best Thermal Work Gloves 2020

 Our Best Thermal Gloves for Dry, Working Conditions

-Our last gloves are extremely comfortable, and best suited to environments that are cold, but not particularly wet.
+These gloves are extremely comfortable, and best suited to environments that are cold, but not particularly wet.
 The Ejendals Tegera Infinity 8810 Cold Insulation Gloves use an acrylic, nylon and Spandex liner to offer superb warmth, while their nitrile and PU dip coating provides superb grip when handling cold and slippery materials.

 Their fleece lining ensures a high level of comfort during use too, fitting snugly around the hands keeping them nice and warm despite the cold weather.
 Finally, the gloves are dexterous, which means that your hands don't need to strain to work which can help to lower the chances of hand fatigue later on into your shift.